gobuffalo/docs/templates/en/docs/db/relations.md

 tx.Load(&u, "Books") // load only the Books associations for user
 ```

-The `Load` method will not retreive the `User` from the database only its associations.
+The `Load` method will not retrieve the `User` from the database only its associations.

 ## Flat Nested Creation